sfc-gh-eraigosa/dotfiles/opt/docs/cruton.md

 Tips
 ---------
-* When switching off [cruton](https://github.com/dnschneid/crouton), I found that closing the lid on hp chromebook 14 would cause the system to freeze.
+* When switching off [crouton](https://github.com/dnschneid/crouton), I found that closing the lid on hp chromebook 14 would cause the system to freeze.
 To avoid that try switching back to chromeUI (ctrl-shift-forward), then close the lid.
+FIXUPDATE: This seems to now be fixed with latest version of crouton and trusty image ( -t unity -r trusty ).
 * When establishing a vpn with openvpn, try setting up a persistent tunel before hand, [found it on this issue](https://github.com/dnschneid/crouton/issues/375): ```openvpn --mktun --dev tun0```.
 I also setup an alias for this, tunnelp.
 * If you leave the system alone while in ubuntu, your power safe sets your screen dimmed.
 This can't be undone.
 To avoid this, turn off power save mode: ```sudo initctl stop powerd```
-* Setting up atom on [cruton, works](atom.md).
+* Setting up atom on [crouton, works](atom.md).
 * [Puppet setup using 2.7](puppet27.md).
 * Perform some [backups with these instructions](https://github.com/dnschneid/crouton#a-backup-a-day-keeps-the-price-gouging-data-restoration-services-away).
 Wish List